SciSharp/Numpy.NET/README.md

 * Python 3.7: (python-3.7.3-embed-amd64.zip)
 * NumPy 1.16 (numpy-1.16.3-cp37-cp37m-win_amd64.whl)

 To make Numpy.NET support Linux a separate version of [Python.Included](https://github.com/henon/Python.Included) packaging linux binaries of Python needs to be made and a version of Numpy.NET that packages a linux-compatible NumPy wheel.
+If you are interested, you may work on this issue.

 ## License